 Public Roads (Road Tours):

-So when it comes to an accident, and under our basic excess structure, it’s always better to be liable for only part of the value of the car, and not the whole thing!
+So when it comes to an accident, and under our standard excess structure, it’s always better to be liable for only part of the value of the car, and not the whole thing!
+Even though €50,000+ can seem like a high risk, this is your absolute worst case scenario for liability on our cars – i.e. this is what you’re responsible for if the car is badly damaged or a complete write off.

 A fully written off car is very, very unusual, and you only pay for the damage you actually cause.